the-creative-tester/blog/_posts/2016-01-10-REST-API-Testing.md

           .toss();
 ~~~

-Let's now make this test a bit more useful, by using the expectJSONTypes() method to check the structure of the response:
+Let's now make this test a bit more useful, by using the expectJSONTypes() method to check the structure of the response rather than the data:

 >
 ~~~
 var frisby = require('frisby');